Poa nemoralis: Description

 It forms loose tufts, and is of a more delicate, slender appearance than other meadow grasses.
 It is slightly creeping.
 The leaves are narrow, tapering to a point.
 The ligules are short (0.5 mm).
 The stem is slender, 30–60 cm high.
 The panicle is slender, loose and branched.
-The spikelets are few and egg shaped.
+The spikelets are few and egg-shaped.
 They have one to five flowers.
 This grass is in flower from June to August in the Northern Hemisphere.
 It can produce asexual seeds by means of apomixis and can also reproduce vegetatively.

 Because of the characteristic lamina, similar to a stretched out arm, it is sometimes called "Wegweisergras" (signpost grass) in Germany.

 Distribution and habitat

 Wood bluegrass is native to Europe, where its range extends from Portugal to Bulgaria, and Asia where its range extends from Iran to Japan.
-It has been introduced Australia and New Zealand, and to North America where it has become naturalised in southeastern Canada and northeastern United States.
+It has been introduced in Australia and New Zealand, and to North America where it has become naturalised in southeastern Canada and northeastern United States.
 Shade tolerant, it is often found in forests and grows up to half a metre tall.
 It is generally distributed in Britain in dry woods, thickets and shady hedge banks on well drained soils.
 In its invasive range in America, it sometimes grows in coniferous forests, where its presence is thought to increase the risk of fires, and on floodplains, the banks of rivers and lakes, and disturbed sites.
-In the British Isles it is found throughout the United Kingdom but at more scattered locations in Ireland, where it may have been introduced.
+In the British Isles, it is found throughout the United Kingdom but at more scattered locations in Ireland, where it may have been introduced.